ChuloWay/Articles/GitIntro.md

 * Next you open your terminal, on your home screen you locate the search icon on the taskbar and type in ```GitBash```.

- * you navigate to a folder on your local machine by using the ```cd``` command , on reaching your desired folder path, while connected to the internet, enter the Git clone command.
+ * You navigate to a folder on your local machine by using the ```cd``` command , on reaching your desired folder path, while connected to the internet, enter the Git clone command.

 ![Repo-Clone](photos/clone.png)